 - In the event that a student moves from one NPTS housing unit to another, the "old" unit will be assessed for damage and cleaning by NPU Physical Plant.
 Assessed damages will be charged to the student's regular account.
 The return of the damage/cleaning deposit only applies when the student moves out of NPTS housing.
 (Please note: Students must be pre-approved for an inter-campus move.)

 NPU Campus Security patrols campus 24 hours a day.
 For non-emergencies call (773) 244-5780.
 In the event of an emergency, call the NPU campus emergency number at (773) 244-5600 or the NPU campus desk at (773) 244-6200 and push “0” for the operator.
 In addition, do not hesitate to call 911 for emergency police, fire, or ambulance service.

-Unfurnished apartments are equipped with a gas stove/oven, refrigerator, and a shade for every window in the apartment.
-Coin-operated washers and dryers are provided in the basement of each apartment building.
+All apartments are unfurnished, equipped only with a gas stove/oven, refrigerator and a shade for every window in the apartment.
+Washers and dryers are provided in the basement of each apartment building and on the 3rd floor of the building at 5151 N. Christiana.
 Due to the lack of space, students living in NPTS apartments may not bring their own washers or dryers.
 Pictures should be hung using hooks that have nails at a 45-degree angle.
 Towel racks, shelves, etc. may be added only with the permission of the NPU Physical Plant and the SHC.

 Apartment Basement Storage

 Most NPTS apartments have a designated basement storage space.
 NPU Physical Plant staff may remove any items stored outside this space.
 When students vacate their apartment, they must also vacate this space, or relinquish their claim on items that remain.
 All basement storage space is at your own risk.